Litigation Surge - Class Actions | Bursor & Fisher | Law.com...

-Class action law firm Bursor & Fisher filed a swarm of consumer protection lawsuits on Wednesday.
-At least three federal class actions were brought by the firm, including two suits over online ticket sales: StubHub was hit with claims that an 'estimated fees' filter on its website systemically understates the final price of a ticket in violation of the California Ticket Sale Law, while the Museum of Ice Cream NYC is accused of adding service fees to online ticket sales in violation of the New York Arts and Cultural Affairs Law.
-Plus, a lawsuit against consumer products company Beiersdorf alleges that the 'No Preservatives' label on Aquaphor Lip Repair ointments is false because the products contain sodium ascorbyl phosphate.
+Class action law firm Bursor & Fisher launched a swarm of cases last week in California.
+At least four federal class actions were filed, two of which pertain to online ticket sales: StubHub was hit with claims that an 'estimated fees' filter on its website systemically understates final ticket prices in violation of California's Ticket Sale Law, while Atom Tickets is accused of adding service fees to online ticket sales in violation of the New York Arts and Cultural Affairs Law.
+Meanwhile, LensCrafters was sued for allegedly sharing customers' private information with Facebook through online tracking pixels, and InMarket Media is accused of using software embedded in third-party apps to track and sell app users' geolocation data.

 Internet & Social Media